Olympus E-P3 vs Sony A6400

 It is notable that the A6400 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the E-P3 does not provide wifi capability.

 The A6400 is a recent model that features in the current product line-up of Sony.
-In contrast, the E-P3 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the E-P3 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-P3 was succeeded by the Olympus E-P5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.
+Further information on the features and operation of the E-P3 and A6400 can be found, respectively, in the Olympus E-P3 Manual (free pdf) or the online Sony A6400 Manual.

 So how do things add up?
 Is there a clear favorite between the Olympus E-P3 and the Sony A6400?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.